nooshin-kohli/simulation/README.md

 ```
 git clone https://github.com/nooshin-kohli/simulation.git
 ```
 There is no need to do all these steps all over again every time you want to use simulation.
-In the next part you will learn how to run this codes.
+In the next part, you will learn how to run these codes.
 ## Run simulation
 Open new terminal
 ```
 cd <your_ws>
 source devel/setup.bash
 ```
-To visualize robot with slider in rviz:
+To visualize the robot with a slider in rviz:
 ```
 roslaunch first_leg urdf_rviz.launch
 ```
-To visualize robot with slider in Gazebo:
+To visualize a robot with a slider in Gazebo:
 ```
 roslaunch first_leg urdf_gazebo.launch
 ```
-You can run rviz and gazebo simultaneously.
-To do so run gazebo as mentioned adove and in new terminal type:
+You can run rviz and the gazebo simultaneously.
+To do so run gazebo as mentioned above and in the new terminal type:
 ```
 rviz rviz
 ```
-Now in rviz add tf plugin.
+Now in rviz add the tf plugin.
-See Topics in new terminal write
+See Topics in the new terminal write
 ```
 rostopic list
 ```